 Crew, Studios and Equipment

-Equipment rental infrastructure is mature in Rome, Milan and the regional hubs — professional camera systems, lighting and grip packages, cranes and specialty vehicles are available locally, which both lowers cost and keeps spend inside the qualifying base rather than importing on carnet.
+Equipment rental infrastructure is mature in Rome, Milan and the regional hubs, professional camera systems, lighting and grip packages, cranes and specialty vehicles are available locally, which can both lower cost and keep more of the spend eligible under the applicable credit rather than importing on carnet.
 Where a production needs a specialist unit for underwater, aerial or complex stunts, the wider European corridor supplies it, coordinated through our Europe line producer network.

 Languages and Working Culture